Why has Google introduced Performance Max Campaigns now?

 Note that just like Smart Shopping campaigns, you cannot exclude keywords.
 So when using Performance Max Campaigns exact match keywords, they are KEY to controlling your Google Ads account.
 Later in this article, we’ll tell you more about handling several Campaign Types.

-We can imagine the comparison with Smart Shopping Campaigns will pop into your head because Performance Max Campaigns also places advertisements throughout several Google channels and inventory and only works via automatic bidding.
-In short, we noticed four differences:
+We can imagine the comparison of Performance Max and Smart Shopping Campaigns will pop into your head because Performance Max also places advertisements throughout several Google channels and inventory and only works via automatic bidding, just like PMCs.

-Although Smart Shopping Campaigns were used by retailers, Performance Max Campaigns will improve the performance for all branches like travel, finance, automotive, etc. This is because a product feed is not obligated, while at an SSC, it was.
+One important difference concerns the industries that will use Performance Max Campaigns.
+Although Smart Shopping campaigns were used by retailers, Performance Max Campaigns will improve performance for all industries like travel, finance, automotive, etc. This is because a product feed is not compulsory in PMCs, unlike in SCCs.

 One of the great things about Performance Max Campaigns is the large range of creative assets you can add to the campaign.
 In Smart Shopping campaigns, you can only upload one image, one short headline, one long headline, one description, and one video.
 However, in PMCs, you can add multiple assets, depending on the asset type.